awsdocs/aws-sdk-for-javascript-v3/doc_source/messaging-app-browser-script.md

 ### Bundling the JavaScript<a name="messaging-app-bundle"></a>

-This comlete browser script code is available [here on GitHub\.](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/javascriptv3/example_code/cross-services/message-app/js/index.html)\.
+This comlete browser script code is available [here on GitHub\.](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/javascriptv3/example_code/cross-services/message-app/js/index.js)\.

-Now use webpack to bundle the `index.ts` and AWS SDK for JavaScript modules into a single file, `main.js`\.
+Now use webpack to bundle the `index.js` and AWS SDK for JavaScript modules into a single file, `main.js`\.

 1. If you haven't already, follow the [Prerequisites](messaging-app-prerequisites.md) for this example to install webpack\.
 **Note**